What Is A Texas Scramble?

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-Another variation is that the person whose shot you decide to take cannot play the next shot.
-Thus, if Dave, Bill, Jenny and Lauren are playing together and Dave‘s drive is selected only Bill, Jenny and Lauren can play the second shots.
-Then, if it is Bill’s second shot the team to decide to take, only Dave, Jenny and Lauren can play third shots.
+Another variation is that the person whose shot you decide to take cannot play the next shot, whatever that is (drive, approach, putt).
+Thus, if John, Steve, Laura and Rachel are playing together and John‘s drive is selected, only Steve, Laura and Rachel can play the second shots.

 The aim of these modifications is to keep all players involved.
 In pure Texas Scramble, in theory, one player could play every shot that counts.
 For some, the attraction of Texas Scramble is precisely that one or two players can carry a team.